On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: The Strategy

 The unmollified fourth moment was treated by starting with Waldspurger's formula and an approximate functional equation, after which a large sieve inequality of Deshouillers and Iwaniec was used to estimate the double $(g,k)$-sum.
 The final step was to average over the fundamental discriminants trivially.
 With a mollifier this strategy does not work and we need to proceed differently.
 However, the first steps are identical: by Waldspurger's formula we need to estimate the sum

-Using an approximate functional equation we express the central $L$-value by essentially a finite Dirichlet series.
+Using an approximate functional equation we express the central $L$-value as essentially a finite Dirichlet series.
 After expanding the definition of $M_f(d)$ we execute the sum over $B_k$ using the Petersson formula.
 This splits the sum into two parts, diagonal and off-diagonal, in a natural way.
 The diagonal term can be written as an expectation value

-where $L(X;d,k)$ is a random $L$-function build from random variables $X$, which model the behaviour of Hecke eigenvalues $\lambda_f(n)$.
-Similarly, $M_2(X;d)$ is random mollifier modelling the behaviour of $M_f(d)^4$.
+where $L(X;d,k)$ is a random $L$-function built from random variables $X$, which model the behaviour of Hecke eigenvalues $\lambda_f(m)$.
+Similarly, $M_2(X;d)$ is a random mollifier modelling the behaviour of $M_f(d)^4$.
 Now, using Mellin inversion we may express (\ref{sum-intro}) as a double line integral

-for certain function $F(s_1,s_2;X,d)$ for which $\mathbb E(F(s_1,s_2;X,d))$ has poles at $s_2=0$ and $s_2=-s_1$.
-It will turn out that the contribution of the latter pole cancels the off-diagonal from the initial application of the Petersson formula.
-This gives a new instance of a similar phenomenon appearing in some prior works \cite{Blomer2004, Blomer2008, Khan2010, Zenz}.
-The computations here have similarities with the arguments of Khan \cite{Khan2010} and we are able to use some technical results he proved.
-The pole at $s_2=0$ gives the dominant contribution, which turns out to be $\ll XK$ after some calculations with Euler products.
+for a certain function $F(s_1,s_2;X,d)$ for which $\mathbb E(F(s_1,s_2;X,d))$ has poles at $s_2=0$ and $s_2=-s_1$.
+It will turn out that the contribution of the latter pole cancels the main term of the off-diagonal from the initial application of the Petersson formula.
+This gives a new instance of a similar phenomenon appearing in some prior works \cite{Blomer2004, Blomer2008, Khan2010}.
+The computations here have similarities with the arguments of Khan \cite{Khan2010} and we are able to use some of the technical results he proved.
+However, there are also features that are not present in \cite{Khan2010}.
+In particular, the main term from the off-diagonal arises in a very different manner compared to Khan's work.

+The pole at $s_2=0$ gives the dominant contribution, which turns out to be $\ll XK$ after some computations with Euler products.
 Here the presence of random variables greatly simplifies the computations, especially allowing us to control the effect of "small" primes in the mollifier using some ideas from \cite{Bui-Evans-Lester-Pratt2022}.
+Back-of-the-envelope calculation also suggests that the off-diagonal from the Petersson formula can be evaluated using arguments of Balkanova and Frolenkov \cite{Balkanova-Frolenkov2021}.
+This is based on the observation that complicated special functions that arise from an application of the (weighted) Petersson formula are solutions of certain second-order differential equations, and therefore their behaviour can be modelled by using the WKB-approximation that is widely used for example in quantum mechanics.